Bjerring/Bjerring.github.io/_posts/2019-11-30-Portfolio-Optimization-using-CVaR.markdown

 \end{equation}
 $$

-There exist a quadratic relationship between risk a return.
-Hence, increasing the riskiness of a portfolio will not nessecarily ofset an equil increase in expected returns.
+There exist a quadratic relationship between risk and expected return.
+Hence, increasing the riskiness of a portfolio will not nessecarily off-set an equal increase in expected returns.

 <p align="center">
   <img src="/assets/images/portfolio_cvar/EF.png">
 </p>

-As risk and return is not linearly dependant, then it makes sense to consider the marginal increase in return when increasing the risk.
-This effectively leads to the maximization of the Sharpe ratio in the mean-variance setting, and the STAR ratio when CVaR is used as risk measure.
+As risk and return is not linearly dependant, then it makes sense to consider the marginal increase in expected return when increasing the risk.
+This effectively leads to the maximization of the Sharpe ratio in the mean-variance setting, and the STAR ratio for CVaR.

 ## The Efficient Frontier

 To illustrate the application of CVaR in a portfolio setting, then we download data from Yahoo on 5 ETFs tracking four equity markets and one aggregated bond market, repsectively.
-We use the brilliant Python library PuLP for formulating the linear optimization model, and interatively find the optimal portfolio for different $$ \lambda $$ values.
+We use the brilliant Python library PuLP for formulating the linear optimization model, and iteratively find the optimal portfolio for different risk aversions, $$ \lambda $$ .

 ![EF](/assets/images/portfolio_cvar/EF_emperic.png)
 We can observe that our efficient frontier looks similar to what we would expect.
 In the beginning, the we have a large increase in return when allowing for a bit more risk, while in the end we gain nearly no increase in expected returns for the same increase in risk.

 Let's now observe the portfolio allocation for each frontier point.

 ![EF](/assets/images/portfolio_cvar/allocation.png)

 We see that the most risk averse portfolio consist primarily of bonds with a minor allocation to small cap stocks.
 As we increase the risk level, then our equity allocation increases as well.
 In the beginning, we primarily allocate to US Large Cap equity, which then changes to US small cap equity towards the more risky portfolios.
 This all makes perfect sense according to economic theory, as bonds should provide the most defensive allocation.
 Small Cap has on average returned higher profits than large cap, but also contributes with an additional risk to our investment, due to illiquidity, poor capitalization etc.
 Interestingly, we can see that our most risk averse portfolio consist of BOTH bonds and small cap.
 Small cap should be the most risk investment, but due to the low correlation between bond returns and small cap returns then we can achieve diversification benefits from including it.